adhocteam/jenkins-library/.github/ISSUE_TEMPLATE/BUG_TEMPLATE.md

 <!--

 Do you want to ask a question?
 Are you looking for support?
-The #infrastructure channel in Ad Hoc slack is the best place for getting support.
+The #a-team channel in Ad Hoc slack is the best place for getting support.

 -->